Research & Community Engagement

 anyone whose sexuality might be deemed non-heteronormative.

-- Dr. Laurel Graham and Dr. Jennifer Friedman provide research to local community recreation
+- Dr. Laurel Graham and Dr. Jennifer Friedman provide research to a local community

 - Dr. James Cavendish has worked with the U.S. Conference of Catholic Bishops to conduct research that contributes toward greater racial inclusiveness in the Church and society.
 He also shares research with the Racial Justice Committee of the Catholic Diocese of St. Petersburg.